 A-1.5 Sensor Placement

 Place sensors in contact with the surfaces of the vaccine storage compartment and at the centre of the vaccine load as well as at other positions which are likely to experience extremes of temperature.
 Such positions might be near door seals or where air circulation is restricted by the appliance design.
-See the Annex B for sensor position diagrams and notes.
+See Annex B for sensor position diagrams and notes;

-For non-grade A appliances and where vaccine storage baskets are required to avoid freezing temperatures, fix sensors within the volume(s) defined by the internal faces of the basket(s).
+For non-grade A appliances and where vaccine storage baskets are required to avoid freezing temperatures, fix sensors within the volume(s) defined by the internal faces of the basket(s);

 Fix the sensors in position so that they cannot be displaced during the course of the tests.
-Sensors may be fixed in position using thin rigid wire, tape or similar materials which do not affect the thermal performance of the appliance.
+Sensors may be fixed in position using thin rigid wire, tape or similar materials which do not affect the thermal performance of the appliance;

-After initial setup, do not alter the position of sensors during subsequent tests.
+After initial setup, do not alter the position of sensors during subsequent tests; and